coderamen666/srd-v3.5-md/magic-items/magic-items-vi-intelligent-cursed-and-artifacts.md

 **Bag of Devouring:** This bag appears to be an ordinary sack.
 Detection for magical properties makes it seem as if it were a *bag of holding*.
-The sack is, however, a lure used by an extradimensional creature---in fact, one of its feeding orifices.
+The sack is, however, a lure used by an extradimensional creature—in fact, one of its feeding orifices.

-Any substance of animal or vegetable nature is subject to "swallowing'' if thrust within the bag.
+Any substance of animal or vegetable nature is subject to “swallowing’’ if thrust within the bag.
 The *bag of devouring* is 90% likely to ignore any initial intrusion, but any time thereafter that it senses living flesh within (such as if someone reaches into the bag to pull something